amha-mersha/java-chat-application/README.md

 # java-chat-application
-A basic java chat application that works for multiple devises on the same network
+A basic java chat application that works for multiple devises on the same network.
+It uses pure java.